stphnma/stphnma.github.io/_posts/2020-12-29-election-modelling.md

 ## Addendum

 - Again, huge props goes to the Economist for releasing and open sourcing their model.
 Without their documentation and code to guide me, I wouldn't be able to do this post at all.
+- I should emphasize, getting the MCMC sampler to run a few thousand samples is actually pretty annoying.
+I don't remember exactly, but I think getting 10K samples took over 40 minutes.
+The dataset really isn't that large, so I'm guessing this is just from the complexity of fitting a 51 random walk variables.